brutasse/django-ratelimit-backend/docs/index.rst

 Changes
 -------

+* 0.4: automatically re-register models which have been registered in Django's default admin site instance.
+There is no need to register 3rd-party models anymore.

+  Fixed a couple of deprecation warnings.

 * 0.3: removed the part where the admin login form looked up a User object when an email was used to login.
 This brings support for Django 1.5's swappable user models.